In This Post:

 My first TikTok video was posted and shared to my teacher social media sites on Sunday, November 3 at 9 PM.
 When I went to bed with 5 views and woke up at 4:30 AM on Monday morning with 947 views.

 By noon, I had 1,200 views.
 As I was writing this post, I posted a Snow Day (saying we won’t have one tomorrow) video at 11:30 AM.
 By 2:15 PM, I already had 20,000+ views.
 At 6:30 PM, I was up to 67,000 views.
 By the time I went to bed at 10:30 PM, my TikTok had 175,000 views.

 What happened?
 This can’t be right.
 I’ve never had that many views on social media in that short of time.

 At the time of this writing, I’ve created three videos and am closing in on 180,000 views.
 My students tell me I made the “For You” TikTok page.
 AKA: TikTok featured my video.

 It is very clear to me.
 Teachers have to go where the audience is.

 I need to use TikTok as a relationship builder with my students, but I won’t just stop there.
 My next step is figuring out how to use TikTok to teach content.
 While this idea is still EXTREMELY new to me, I’m planning a strategy to use TikTok as a supplement to my classroom content.

 The next few weeks I’m going to continue to post “funny” TikToks to continue the relationship piece.
+It is a great opportunity for me to explore various features the app offers me when it comes to creating social media videos and this could help me create better content for my students and followers.
 Once I’ve built a base of student followers, I’m going to start focusing on content from novels we’re reading, as well as key grammar and writing tips.
 Stay tuned!

 About Jeremy Rinkel